GetStream/stream-chat-swift/docusaurus/docs/iOS/guides/video-agora.md

 ## 4. Layout basic UI

 You saw the UI in the video at the beginning of this guide.
 It’s not a complicated setup, and luckily, the SDKs provide a lot of assistance.
-But there’s still work to be done, so let’s get to it!
+But there’s still work to be done, so let’s get to it.

 You’ll start off with creating the view for calls, that shows some UI elements and the participants.
 Let’s have a look first at what it is made up of: